sweetbaboo-1/Floor-Placer-Mod/README.md

 ## Usage
 1. Ensure that CarpetMod, Syncmatica, and Floor-Placer-Mod are correctly installed and loaded on your server.
 2. Save the schematic that you would like to build first selecting the north-west point, then the south-east point.
+Make sure that your schematic is in the x, z plane and only 1 block tall.
 3. Create a placement of the schematic and use Syncmatica to sync it to the server.
 This is what uploads the file to a location where the mod is able to access it.
 The location of the synced schematic is not relevant.
 4. In-game, use the command "/player <name> buildFloor <schematic-name> <rows> <columns>" to initialize the player.
 Every time the player is told to "use" it will place the next block.
 5. Control the automation process using "/player <name> use interval <interval>" to set an interval between each block placement, and "/player <name> stop" to pause the process.